ericfoy/modoc/README.md

 ## Documentation

 Full documentation will be developed as time and resources permit.
+You may also visit our wiki at https://github.com/backdrop-contrib/modoc/wiki
-Meanwhile, some tips:
+Meanwhile, here are some tips:
 - You may edit the file 'globals.css' (found in the themes/modoc/css folder) to easily change the page width, base font-size, and typefaces.
 - Particularly useful for side menus and blocks: you may add the css class 'hide-overflow' to any block through the UI (see below). this will truncate the contents rather than having them bleed into the body of the next layout column to the right.
 - The easiest way to get rid of all the block borders is to set the block border color the same as the page background color.